Projection pursuit regression: PPR vs neural networks (NN)

-Both projection pursuit regression and neural networks models project the input vector onto a one-dimensional hyperplane and then apply a nonlinear transformation of the input variables that are then added in a linear fashion.
+Both projection pursuit regression and fully connected neural networks with a single hidden layer project the input vector onto a one-dimensional hyperplane and then apply a nonlinear transformation of the input variables that are then added in a linear fashion.
 Thus both follow the same steps to overcome the curse of dimensionality.
 The main difference is that the functions $f_j$ being fitted in PPR can be different for each combination of input variables and are estimated one at a time and then updated with the weights, whereas in NN these are all specified upfront and estimated simultaneously.

-Thus, PPR estimation is more straightforward than NN and the transformations of variables in PPR are data driven whereas in NN, these transformations are fixed.
+Thus, in PPR estimation the transformations of variables in PPR are data driven whereas in a single-layer neural network these transformations are fixed.